Skip to content

 • Web browser: Chrome or Firefox version 100 or later

-The microprocessor clock frequencies listed in the table above are base frequencies and not maximum Turbo Boost frequencies.
+1. The microprocessor clock frequencies listed in the table above are base frequencies and not maximum Turbo Boost frequencies.
+Furthermore, the Turbo Boost feature must be disabled to ensure optimal operations of Artisto.

 Notes